- Find a Dentist

 Where teeth are missing, a dental implant can be used to support a false tooth or several teeth.
 A titanium screw replaces the root of a missing tooth and is inserted in the jawbone, where it acts just like a tooth root.

-Are dental implants procedures safe and what length of time will they last?
+Is dental implants procedures safe and what length of time will they last?

 Implants have been around for some time now and are well established.
 They are completely safe.
 Dental implants, just like natural teeth, will last as long as you care for them well.
 In the case of dental implants you need to follow care instructions and to attend for maintenance appointments regularly.
 Making sure that you follow these steps will determine how long the implants last.
 Failing to care for your implants will cause a coating to develop in much the same way that it would on neglected natural teeth.
 This might lead to general discomfort, soreness, bleeding or gum infection very similar to the problems you might get with neglected natural teeth.
 Left untreated, this can lead to gum infection, bleeding, soreness and general discomfort - all problems you could get with natural teeth and this could lead potentially to implant failure.
 Well looked after implants in strong bone should last for many years.
 There will be, however, no lifetime guarantee.